aholachek/redux-usage-report/README.md

 Here's an example from a real project:

 ```
-if (process.env.NODE_ENV === 'development') {
-  export default generateReduxReport(window, rootReducer, ['entities.contentItemProgresses.byUuid.0e0b97415ab7bc4a061cf703dff8d93a.started']);
+export default generateReduxReport(
-}
+  window,
+  rootReducer,
+  ['entities.contentItemProgresses.byUuid.0e0b97415ab7bc4a061cf703dff8d93a.started']
+);
 ```

-You can then proceed to check out the functions in the call stack to see when this value is actually getting accessed in your application:
+You can then check out the functions in the call stack to see when this value is actually getting accessed in your application:

 ![screenshot of chrome devtools](./dev_tools_screenshot.png)

 ### Integration Test Stub Data

-Finally, `reduxReport.generate` can also be used to create a stubdata object for Redux integration tests as demoed in [this test](./__tests__/generateReduxReportTest.js)
+Finally, `reduxReport.generate` can also be used to create a minimal stub data object for Redux integration tests (by saving the `used` object) as demoed in [this test](./__tests__/generateReduxReportTest.js)

 Definitely don't use this library in production!